The Broken Windows Theory Applies to Technical Debt: Discussion

 \subsection{Suggestions for Future Research}

+To isolate and measure the causal effect described by the BWT this study has been designed as a carefully controlled experiment in an artificial setting.
+While necessary to achieve our goals, a natural continuation of the work and conclusions laid out in this paper would be to do field experiments as well as observational and longitudinal studies along similar lines of inquiry to better understand how this effect is influenced by other factors of software development.
+Such research would help us define best practices and models to handle technical debt in a software engineering context by better understanding the mechanics influencing its introduction and growth.

-At the core of the BWT is that the \emph{broken window} itself is not the primary cause of the undesired BWT effects; it merely communicates an atmosphere of neglect and indifference that indicates that there are no repercussions to the behavior that ``broke the window''.
+At the core of the BWT is that the \emph{broken window} itself is not the primary cause of the undesired BWT effects; it merely communicates an atmosphere of neglect and indifference that indicates that there are no repercussions to the behavior that \say{broke the window}.

 The \emph{state} of the (proverbial) window is just one such indication, although perhaps the most important one.
 The possibility of repercussions can also be communicated by the \emph{context} of the window.
 The \emph{broken windows} may still be there, but certain practices and circumstances may inoculate developers against their effects.
-Examples of such factors could be peer reviewing, continuous integration and acknowledgement of TD issues (such as a ``fix me'' comment).
-Examining such contextual factors would be the next major step towards understanding the BWT of software engineering.
+Examples of such factors could be peer reviewing, continuous integration, and acknowledgment of TD issues (such as a \say{fix me} comment).
+Examining such contextual factors would be the next major step towards understanding the BWT in software engineering.
 This could be challenging to accomplish in a controlled experimental setting; it might require a longitudinal field experiment.

-Furthermore, Wilson and Kelling~\cite{WILSONGEORGEL.KELLING1982BrokenSafety}, as well as Hunt and Thomas~\cite{Hunt1999TheMaster}, describe a long-term cultural deterioration as a result of BWT effects.
-While our results support the central mechanism of the BWT, we can not confirm whether or not ``broken windows'' have a \emph{lasting} impact on the culture of a project group, e.g., if a team is assigned to work with high TD systems for some time, will that affect their performance when switching back to a system of low TD density?
+Furthermore,~\cite{WILSONGEORGEL.KELLING1982BrokenSafety}, as well as~\cite{Hunt1999TheMaster}, describe a long-term cultural deterioration as a result of BWT effects.
+While our results support the central mechanism of the BWT, we can not confirm whether or not \say{broken windows} have a \emph{lasting} impact on the culture of a project group, e.g., if a team is assigned to work with high TD systems for some time, will that affect their performance when switching back to a system of low TD density?
 This is a question we would like to see answered by further research.

 Several of the studies that came up during our related literature review (Sect.~\ref{sec:related_literature}) presented models of TD that did not even entertain the possibility of BWT effects.
 Rather, they exclusively discuss the dynamic of TD \emph{forcing} new TD implementation.
 We deem our results convincing enough that TD researchers should consider them in future models.